ifHoncho/manet-deployment-suite/README.md

 BATMAN_HOP_PENALTY=30     # Hop penalty
 BATMAN_ROUTING_ALGORITHM=BATMAN_V  # BATMAN_IV or BATMAN_V Note that BATMAN_V is only supported in newer versions of batctl
 ```

+If you leave `WAP_PASSWORD` blank (or shorter than 8 characters), the service generates a strong random password automatically.
+The current value is written to `/var/lib/mesh-network/generated-wap-password`, which is readable only by root.

 ### Hardware Interface Management